House panel OKs major overhaul of Arizona K-12 funding

 “This proposal is about strengthening what is already fair in our current system and provide a student-centered approach, eliminating formula components that aren’t fair, reinforcing our state’s commitment to expanding excellent schools and creating a glide path to a single formula,” Simon told the appropriations committee.

-But Chuck Essigs, government relations director for the Arizona Association of School Business Officials and a top expert on the state's complicated and decades-old school funding formula, said he sees lots of issues with Udall's proposal.
+But Chuck Essigs, government relations director for the Arizona Association of School Business Officials and a top expert on the state's complicated and decades-old school funding formula. said he see lots of issues with Udall's proposal.

 “School districts are facing the most difficult year that I can remember, with inflation running well above the 2% that's in the formula, trying to make up the learning losses during Covid,” Essigs said.
 “The one additional problem they don't need is trying to figure out how to balance their budget.”